-- Those children who are looked after children and previously looked after children (previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order); - 2.
-Children who have a sibling who will still be attending the school in September 2021. - Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and in every case, the child should be living in the same family unit at the same address. - In the case of siblings in the same age cohort and where there is only one place available in the school, all will be admitted even if it goes above the admission number for the school. - If a student attends the Sixth Form at Dyke House Academy and will still be there when a younger brother or sister joins school this will be classed as a sibling link.
-If the older child has attended Dyke House Academy and will transfer to the Sixth Form when the young brother or sister starts the College, this will be classed as a sibling link. - 3.
-Children of staff in either or both of the following circumstances:
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order1 including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - 2.
+Children who have a sibling who will still be attending the school at the time of admission - Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or

+- sister, or the child of the parent/carer's partner, and in every case, the child should be living in the same family unit at the same address. - In the case of siblings in the same age cohort and where there is only one place available in the school, all will be admitted even if it goes above the admission number for the school. - If a student attends the Sixth Form at Dyke House Academy and will still be there when a younger brother or sister joins school this will be classed as a sibling link.
+If the older child has attended Dyke House Academy and will transfer to the Sixth Form when the younger brother or sister starts the College, this will be classed as a sibling link. - 3.
+Children of staff in either or both of the following circumstances: - a) Where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Children who attend a Partner Primary School linked to Dyke House Sports and Technology College.
+The partner primary schools for 2022/23 admissions are: Brougham, Holy Trinity, Jesmond Gardens, Lynnfield, St Aidan's, Stranton and Ward Jackson Schools.
+Within this criterion places will be allocated in the following order of priority: